componentjs/search-api/Readme.md

 ## API

+### GET /all

+  Respond with all packages:

+  - `200` responds with json array of component.json contents

 ### GET /search/:query

   Search for `query`:

   - `500` shit exploded
   - `404` no packages, responds with json array `[]`
-  - `200` packages found, responds json array of component.json contents
+  - `200` packages found, responds with json array of component.json contents

 # License